beautyjoy/beautyjoy.github.io/summer-pd/index.md

 Below is our 2025 PD schedule for our PD workshops and links to the PD Application.

+*Please Note:* There is a limited number of stipend spots in our workshops, and priority will be given to those who apply before May 31, 2025.

 <!-- <b>Apps are due by May 31, 2022.</b> -->

 <!-- Our Summer 2021 PD Application will be released this Winter 2021, but in the meantime, leave us your contact information on our [BJC Summer 2021 PD Interest Form][pd-interest-form-link] so we can let you know when details are released. -->